AbhiKafle123/abhibandu-kafle/docs/_posts/2014-05-28-hack-facebook.markdown

 date:   2014-05-28 18:29:40 -0500
 categories: PoC
 ---
-How I hacked your unverified facebook accounts !

 Here’s a little write-up on how I was able to delete any unverified account in facebook.
 By unverified, I mean those accounts who didnot yet verify their email address linked to facebook.
 All (or most) of my bugs have been authentication related to many vendors, this was no different.
 Here is how I did it: